pontus-vision/aws-sam-typescript-lambda-graphql/README.md

 + Open Intellij and Configure NodeJS Debugger against port above 5010
 + Select your breakpoints, Submit a Query in the Playground on the Webui and trigger debug

+#Step 6: Testing with Jest
++ Jest is already added as a dev dependency in package.json, so running npm install as part of Step 4 will have installed it.
++ Look at https://jestjs.io/docs/en/getting-started for more information setting up jest.
++ To execute test, run `npm run test` from the command line.
++ We have added tests for GraphQL queries and Mutations, these can be triggered by executng the command above.
++ As part of out test, we Mock interactions with the database via the MockSQLService class.
++ We then verify responses and spy on database calls to ensure correct calls are made and with the correct parameters.

 #Code Structure
 Technologies